ScottLogic/blog/_posts/2024-04-03-will-it-automate-accessibility-testing.md

 Setting this up is a little more involved, but Guidepup has some pretty good [instructions](https://www.guidepup.dev/docs/intro) to help you get everything configured, including how to get it working on your CI/CD server.

-In short, you'll need to run
+In short, you'll need to run:

 ~~~
 npx @guidepup/setup